tmieno2/Drought-Production-Risk-Aquifer/README.md

 3. Conduct analysis and create figures (no tables in this article)
 4. Produce the manuscript

-We refer to these numbers in the rest of the instruction.
+We refer to these section numbers in the rest of the instruction.

+If you have any questions, please contact me at tmieno2@unl.edu.

 ## Step 1: Download codes and minimum datasets